 We live in a world that is rapidly changing the way we operate.
-With tremendous pressure from stakeholders, investors, rivalry from other financial institutions and new emerging digital payment services, banks are now being forced to go down the path of innovation and technological change to ensure sustainability.
+With tremendous pressure from stakeholders, investors, rivalry from other financial institutions, and new emerging digital payment services, banks are now being forced to go down the path of innovation and technological change to ensure sustainability.

 Ginni Rometty, IBM Corp.’s Chairman, President and CEO states that “data is the phenomenon of our time.
 It is the world’s new natural resource.
 It is the new basis of competitive advantage, and it is transforming every profession and industry.
 If all of this is true – even inevitable – then cyber crime, by definition, is the greatest threat to every profession, every industry, and every company in the world.”

 For instance, in the case where a multinational gang of cyber criminals infiltrated more than 100 banks across 30 countries and made off with up to one billion dollars over a period of roughly two years.
 The worst part was no one even knew or was alerted during those 2 years.

 Hackers have different motives to hack, whether for a noble or an unethical cause, you are still being robbed and are affected in the long run.

 Hamza Bendelladj, the young 27-year-old Algerian who was said to have hacked about 217 banks by gaining access to people’s mailboxes to get away with over $4 Billion.
 He is also believed to have donated to several NGOs in Africa with about $ 280 Million donated to a Palestinian NGO with that hack.
 Bendelladj was a hero to many because of his generous acts of charity.

-Hamza Bendelladj was said to have direct access to millions of victim’s homes across borders by running email campaigns, planting malware in popular sites, using drive-by downloads, using multiple exploit kits and who knows what else?
+Hamza Bendelladj was said to have direct access to millions of victims’ homes across borders by running email campaigns, planting malware on popular sites, using drive-by downloads, using multiple exploit kits and who knows what else?

 US law enforcement agencies tracked and caught Bendelladj by getting him to sell a copy of SpyEye to an undercover police officer for $8,500 (£5,500)- (Source-BBC News)

 His most significant achievement as stated by many still remains the takeover of the Israeli government site, enabling it to provide the Palestinian resistance information and valuable reports.

 Hamza Bendelladj was inducted into the books of the top 10 most wanted cyber criminals in the world leading to a massive manhunt which then saw him caught in Thailand in 2013.
 He was nicknamed the ‘happy hacker’ because of his radiant smile even when he was taken into custody at Bangkok’s International Airport.
-Bendelladj currently faces a 65-year prison confinement and up to $14 Million in fines.
+Bendelladj currently faces 65-year prison confinement and up to $14 Million in fines.

-Following his arrest, FBI Deputy Director Mark Giuliano stated that this is a milestone in their efforts to shut down a criminal’s ability to buy, sell and trade malware, botnets and personally identifiable information used to steal from US citizens and individuals around the world.
+Following his arrest, FBI Deputy Director Mark Giuliano stated that this is a milestone in their efforts to shut down a criminal’s ability to buy, sell and trade malware, botnets, and personally identifiable information used to steal from US citizens and individuals around the world.

 A few years ago it was unimaginable to think that a single individual could do so much damage that could affect millions of lives (in regards to cyber of course).
-There are no real statistics to show us the number of hackers that are present around the world today, however it’s certain that after Bendelladj and other cyber troublemakers, we’re never going to take another hacker for granted.
+There are no real statistics to show us the number of hackers that are present around the world today, however, it’s certain that after Hamza Bendelladj and other cyber troublemakers, we’re never going to take another hacker for granted.

 Cyber security is a growing concern and insurance doesn't cover cyber crimes.
-It is advisable to get proactive about security (because it’s ‘way cheaper’ to be proactive than reactive) and take ‘necessary measures’ to secure your business.
+It is advisable to get proactive about security (because it’s ‘way cheaper to be proactive than reactive) and take ‘necessary measures to secure your business.
 It could happen to anyone, that includes you!